-The most important step to validate ideas is to build an audience of potential customers in your niche.
+The most important step in idea validation is to build an audience of potential customers in your niche.
 Your friends and family almost never fit the bill.
 Their personal relationship with you will bias their feedback, and biased feedback may send you down a misguided or unwise path for your business.

 An alternative (and potentially faster) way to grow an audience is to run paid advertising campaigns on Google, Bing, Facebook, or another network.
 Make sure to learn the basics of the platform you’re advertising on to take full advantage of its targeting features.
 Set a doable budget for a test campaign.
 If you don’t see traction with this test, either your campaign is flawed, or your idea is.
 You can avoid a flawed ad campaign by due diligence — researching the platform, your competitors, and the target — but if your campaign is set up properly and still fails to provide leads, it might be time to take a hard look at your idea.

 Validating an idea without an audience

 Building an audience may take weeks or even months.
 If you’re in a hurry to get your project off the ground, you may be reluctant to take all that time.
 That’s where PickFu may help.

 PickFu enables you to create surveys quickly and easily, and best of all, we bring the respondents.
 Simply input a question such as, “Would you pay for a service that…” or, “Would you buy an app that helps you…” or ask for more specific feedback like, “Which of these ideas sounds more appealing to you?”
 By asking people you don’t know, you gain a fresh perspective and learn the why behind their responses.